theo297/Scikit-learn-architecture-recovery/README.md

 ## 3. Module Structures

 Module structures describe how the system is decomposed into implementation units (modules), their responsibilities, and the relationships between them.
-Per Chapter 1, three module structure types are used: decomposition, layer, and class (generalization).
+The three module structure types are used: decomposition, layer, and class (generalization).

 ### 3.1 Decomposition Structure